-The County has limited staff time to provide technical assistance to new businesses.
-Therefore, the applicant for a CRLF loan will either be an existing business or, as a potential new business, the owner/applicant will have demonstrated significant effort toward attaining the knowledge, skills, and abilities necessary to successfully implement a new business.
+The applicant for an ED-RLF loan will either be an existing business or, as a potential new business, the owner/applicant will have demonstrated significant effort toward attaining the knowledge, skills, and abilities necessary to successfully implement a new business.

-Fortunately, in Dane County, resources are available through a number of organizations that will assist potential new businesses in conducting a market analysis, preparing a business plan, and undertaking the steps necessary to bring their business idea to fruition.
+Resources are available through a number of organizations in Dane County that will assist potential new businesses in conducting a market analysis, preparing a business plan, and undertaking the steps necessary to bring their business idea to fruition.
 A few of these organizations are listed below:

-Wisconsin Economic Development Corporation (WEDC) http://wedc.org/start-your-business
+Wisconsin Economic Development Corporation (WEDC)

+http://wedc.org/start-your-business